-The lake's surrounding 'landowners' consistently mowed a 1m broad path through the high grass, past waving flower meadows and seperate rock walls, one tree high.
+The lake's surrounding 'landowners' had consistently mowed a 1m broad path through the high grass, past waving flower meadows and separate rock walls, one tree high.
 The winding path led us to a couple of alone standing birch trees on a bump, running gently back down to a flat and naturally staired boulder, leaning into the immediately deep water, guarded by schaatsenrijders and schrijverkes (insects skating on the watersurface).
 This lake is in Belgium not even possible in the wildest dreams of the most decadent rich guy.
 Here it's free for all.
 We met a few rockwizards in their birthday suit, like Vinçent and Birgitta, and a few local girlfriends.
 There would not be a crowd.

 Map of the municipality of Lysekil, home to Brodalen, in the neighbourhood of our red house.
 There has been whispering that this landscape inspired Pokémon.

 Behind my back I heared a dragonfly heading in a straight line for me, suddenly bending 'round my right and resuming the straight line forward.
-Suddenly another dragonfly bend 'round my left, in pursuit.
+Suddenly another dragonfly bent 'round my left, in pursuit.
 Shooting beyond I descerned them both nearly skimming over the lake surface.

 Nog es keren, half past five, golf terrain in Denmark